Qantas94Heavy/qantas94heavy.github.io/careertalks.md

 **Q4.
 What are the daily responsibilities of a worker in this profession?**

-Deal with companies looking to trade from and to Australia
+Deal with foreign companies looking to trade with Australia, and helping Australian companies find contacts overseas.

 **Q5.
 What high school courses would best prepare you for this occupation?**